 Pro Checkpoints = 5 points each

-Participants who wish to be scored must submit their gpx file and screenshot of their activity summary (Strava, Garmin, Polar, etc.).
+Participants who wish to be scored must submit their gpx file (Strava, Garmin, Polar, etc.) and their start and end times.
 This may be from any GPS enabled device that is accurate enough to show the virtual CP has been obtained once the gpx track is overlaid on the race map.
 Consider using devices that “ping” their location every few seconds so the GPX track is accurate.
 Trackers that only “ping” every 2 to 5 minutes may not be accurate enough to obtain points in a VAC.
 A GPX track and activity summary may be submitted for each team mate as long as the team participated in the challenge at the same time.

 Each Challenge will be designated with an official length of time allowed for completion.
 Since course strategy is a lot of the fun of adventure racing, our challenges are designed to be difficult to "clear" (obtain ALL the points) and will involve some time management to maximize the points obtained in the given time frame.
 In other words, most teams are going to need to choose which points to go for and which points to give up if they are going to complete the course in the time allotted.